About this policy

 Personal information is information or an opinion about an identified individual or an individual who is reasonably identifiable.
 The personal information we collect about you depends on who you are, how you interact with us and your needs.
 You may be in particular:

-- A Commonwealth parliamentary workplace participant (as defined in the Parliamentary Service Determination 2013)
+- A Commonwealth parliamentary workplace participant (as defined in the Parliamentary Workplace Support Service Act 2023)

 - A person employed under the MOPS Act;